wilkelab/Opfi/paper/paper.md

 ---
-title: 'Opfi: A Python package for identification of gene cassettes in large genomics and metagenomics datasets'
+title: 'Opfi: A Python package for identification of gene cassettes in large genomics and metagenomics data sets'
 tags:
   - Python
   - genome mining